 Plastic mountaineering boots are exceptionally built to carry and protect you in extreme outdoor conditions.
 Brands who create these types of boots put priority in heat retention and security to help aspiring mountaineers reach the summit safe and sound.
 The materials and technologies incorporated, however, often equates to a hefty weight and sky-high price.

-How to choose the best plastic mountaineering boots
+How to choose the best plastic mountaineering boots for men and women

 Best plastic mountaineering boots - May 2019